← Back to Blog

 • Create ephemeral compute (if allowed) to achieve persistence

-• Access secrets/parameter stores (if permitted) to obtain further credentials
+• Access secrets/parameter stores to obtain further credentials

 Read S3-like buckets High High